MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deployment-roadmap.md

 However, if you just want to quickly try Azure Information Protection for yourself, rather than roll it out in a production environment, see [Quick start tutorial for Azure Information Protection](./infoprotect-quick-start-tutorial.md).

 > [!NOTE]
 > If you are looking for a product release roadmap, see our [Information about new releases and updates](information-support.md#information-about-new-releases-and-updates) section.
-For information about the new releases announced at Microsoft Ignite 2018, see [Announcing availability of information protection capabilities to help protect your sensitive data](https://techcommunity.microsoft.com/t5/Enterprise-Mobility-Security/Announcing-availability-of-information-protection-capabilities/ba-p/261967).
+> For information about the unified labeling experiences that are currently in preview and announced at Microsoft Ignite 2018, see [Announcing availability of information protection capabilities to help protect your sensitive data](https://techcommunity.microsoft.com/t5/Enterprise-Mobility-Security/Announcing-availability-of-information-protection-capabilities/ba-p/261967).

 ### Identify your deployment roadmap